mrded/rpi-chat/README.md

 Why don't we create one?
 Perhaps it is not a real internet - but something else.
 The idea is to create WiFi hotspot with a chat and get to know who is around.

 ## Requirements
-- Raspberry Pi 3 model B
+- Raspberry Pi with WiFi
-- Docker
+- Docker v17
 - Docker Compose

+`armv6` versions of Raspberry Pi don't work with Docker v18, use v17 instead.

 ### Usage